 How to prepare: We suggest learning more about different types of interviews to know what you should expect.
 You can start with our guide on interviews, covering all about different types of interviews and how to prepare for them.
 Additionally, work with an interview prep partner on mock interviews.
 These will help you identify your areas of improvement and strengths, and work on them further to enhance them.

 You may have to give a presentation individually or as a part of your group exercise.
-The duration of the presentation may be between 5-10 minutes.
+The duration of the presentation may be between 5 and 10 minutes.
 You would either be given the subject in advance or on the assessment day.
-In case of the former, you would be assessed on your:
+In the case of the former, you would be assessed on your: